spencerwuwu/Reducer-Analysis/README.md

-# Java Reducer Symbolic Analysis
+# Java Reducer Symbolic Execution
 This is a derived project from [Soot](https://github.com/Sable/soot) and [Jayhorn](https://github.com/jayhorn/jayhorn).